-Gil performed as a soloist with a number of orchestras such as the Warsaw Symphony, the Israel Chamber Orchestra and Klassische Philharmonie Bonn.
+Gil performed as a soloist with a number of orchestras such as the Warsaw Symphony, the Israel Chamber Orchestra, Klassische Philharmonie Bonn and Jyväskylä Sinfonia.

-In recent years, Gil recorded several chamber music projects both for German and Finnish radio (WDR and Yle) and has been invited to give a master course at the annual “Internationaler Kunstsommer Arnsberg” – this year for the 4th time.
-In 2013 she recorded a Duo CD with the Pianist Pascal Schweren.
+In recent years, Gil recorded several chamber music projects both for German and Finnish radio (WDR and Yle) and has been invited to give courses at the annual “Internationaler Kunstsommer Arnsberg” – this year for the 9th time.

 Gil Shaked-Agababa won several prizes in competitions and is a recipient of scholarships from the America Israel Cultural Foundation, the “Musikstiftung Köln”, the Lions Club, and the Yehudi Menuhin organization “Live Music Now”.
 She has also participated in the West Eastern Divan Orchestra conducted by Daniel Barenboim.

 Pascal Schweren is a versatile “crossover” musician and pianist.
-He is an accompanist, chamber musician, jazz pianist, and was sevral a lecturer for piano and music theory at the Folkwang University of the Arts in Essen.
+He is an accompanist, chamber musician, jazz pianist.
+He was a lecturer for piano and music theory at the Folkwang University of the Arts in Essen.

 After a musically colourful youth, he began his serious education at the age of 18 with the German jazz pianist Andy Lumpp, who was a pivotal influence.
 Schweren then studied classical piano and music pedagogy at the Cologne University and completed his studies in jazz piano at the Folkwang University of the Arts in Essen.
 To intensify and enrich his pianistic studies, he participated in lessons and master classes with Peter Orth (a student of Rudolf Serkin), Ludger Maxsein, Daniel Höxter, Renate Kretschmar-Fischer, Richie Beirach, Glen Wilson (harpsichord), and others.